NCIOCPL/r4r-content/resources/resource15.md

     - doc: cbiit
 pocs: []
 ---
-Web MeV (Multiple-experiment Viewer) is a web/cloud-based tool for genomic data analysis.
-Web MeV is being built to meet the challenge of exploring large public genomic data set with intuitive graphical interface providing access to state-of-the-art analytical tools.
+Web MeV is a cloud-based tool for genomic data analysis.
+Web MeV is being built to meet the challenge of exploring large public genomic datasets with an intuitive graphical interface providing access to state-of-the-art analytical tools.